 So you have heard about the new engagement channel for your Mobile and Desktop browser users – Website Notifications?
 Do you know what is Web Push Notifications?
 Web Push Notifications re-engage your users and get them back to your website when they are elsewhere.
 You decide to implement this on your website and are confused about various options available to you.
 After the Parse debacle, you now wonder how can you make sure there is no vendor lock-in when you implement Push Notifications for your website.

-Or you are reading this because the first vendor you implemented with you didn’t take enough precaution and got locked in, and now their prices are too high.
+Or you are reading this because the first vendor you implemented with you didn't take enough precaution and got locked in, and now their prices are too high.
 Always check for the push notification features offered by the web push notification service provider.
-In case you want to migrate from current push notification platform to other, you should follow the steps mentioned here.
+In case you want to migrate from the current push notification platform to others, you should follow the steps mentioned here.

 We at PushEngage, want to write about this openly.
 Transparency is a core value of ours.
 Secondly, we want our customers to stay with us, because of the experience on our platform and not because they are locked-in.

 If you are in rush, here is a TL;DR Summary

 - Ensure you gather subscriber on your domain (i.e. final allow is on your domain)